Ciyradyl/Employee-List/README.md

 **3. Known Issues**

 - *Responsive design problem on mobile devices.*
+- *When click on list item, it gets the details of last item.*

 **4. How to start the project?**
 - *This is a React.js project, you also need Node.js to run his.*